stevensona/shader-toy/README.md

 ### 0.11.1
 * Added option to maintain pause state when reloading the shader,
-* added ability to record the shader.
+* added ability to record the shader,
+* fixed first frame of mouse down mismatch with online version,
+* added setting to not compile included files separately.

 ### 0.11.0
 * Use the async interface for file I/O.